Koldo affair: Case returned to Audiencia Nacional

 On 3 October 2025, the Central Operative Unit published a new report which revealed that Ábalos had received at least €95,437.33 in cash, sent in envelopes with PSOE branding from anonymous sources between 2017 and 2021.
 This included €20,799.40 in "personal charges from an undeclared source of funds".
-Pedro Sánchez distanced himself from the revelations: in response, at a PSOE press conference, he said he had trusted Ábalos and Cerdán and been betrayed.
+Sánchez distanced himself from the revelations: in response, at a PSOE press conference, he said he had trusted Ábalos and Cerdán and been betrayed.
 It also revealed that Ábalos, Koldo and the latter's then-wife Patricia Úriz had conversations over many years using codewords to describe banknotes, with €500 notes being called "txistorras", €200 notes being called "suns" and €100 notes being called "lettuces", with Ábalos calling money "folders" more generally.
 The report also unveiled the existence of an illicit bank account managed by Koldo and Patricia Úriz and suggested that, while some PSOE accounts may have made legitimate payments to Ábalos, others in cash were not mentioned in the statements given to the courts.
 While PSOE chiefs denied that the report suggested any illegal financing, arguing that the party's political and media opponents had long accused the PSOE of this.
 On 6 October, it was revealed that Santos Cerdán had continued to collect suspicious cash payments after replacing Ábalos as the PSOE's Secretary of Organisation, and took payments even after the scandal had started to raise eyebrows.
 In response, Cerdán questioned how the PP, which had called for Sánchez's resignation, had known the contents of the report before it had been handed to the Supreme Court.